fmoor/edgedb-docs/doc/ref/edgeql/types.rst

     # cast an array of integers into an array of str
     SELECT <array<str>>[1, 2 , 3];

-    # suppose that all the issue numbers are actually valid integers
-    # despite being defined as str
+    # cast an issue number into a string
-    SELECT <int>example::Issue.number;
+    SELECT <str>example::Issue.number;

 Casts also work for converting tuples or declaring different tuple element names for convenience.